microsoft/vscode-docs/docs/editor/codebasics.md

 We'll always offer word completion, but for the rich [languages](/docs/languages/overview.md), such as JavaScript, JSON, HTML, CSS, SCSS, Less, C# and TypeScript, we offer a true IntelliSense experience.
 If a language service knows possible completions, the IntelliSense suggestions will pop up as you type.
 You can always manually trigger it with `kb(editor.action.triggerSuggest)`.
 By default, `kbstyle(Tab)` or `kbstyle(Enter)` are the accept keyboard triggers but you can also [customize these key bindings](/docs/getstarted/keybindings.md).

+> [!TIP]
-> **Tip:** The suggestions filtering supports CamelCase, so you can type the letters which are upper cased in a method name to limit the suggestions.
+>  The suggestions filtering supports CamelCase, so you can type the letters which are upper cased in a method name to limit the suggestions.
 For example, "cra" will quickly bring up "createApplication".

+> [!TIP]
-> **Tip:** IntelliSense suggestions can be configured via the `setting(editor.quickSuggestions)` and `setting(editor.suggestOnTriggerCharacters)` [settings](/docs/getstarted/settings.md).
+> IntelliSense suggestions can be configured via the `setting(editor.quickSuggestions)` and `setting(editor.suggestOnTriggerCharacters)` [settings](/docs/getstarted/settings.md).

 JavaScript and TypeScript developers can take advantage of the [npmjs](https://www.npmjs.com) type declaration (typings) file repository to get IntelliSense for common JavaScript libraries (Node.js, React, Angular).
 You can find a good explanation on using type declaration files in the [JavaScript language](/docs/languages/javascript.md#intellisense) topic and the [Node.js](/docs/nodejs/nodejs-tutorial.md) tutorial.